-Hell's Kitchen: Despite the ominous name, this is home to some heavenly young creatures.
+Hell's Kitchen: Despite the ominous name, this is home to some heavenly creatures.
 Take a quick peek at Times Square before heading over to 9th Avenue for an around-the-world culinary trip.

 Astoria: The emerging Queens ‘gayborhood’ got bigger recently with the opening of three new bars and dance clubs, to join the few others of many years running.
 See the community blog OutAstoria for local news.

 Jackson Heights: The traditional LGBT community center of Queens, with a half dozen gay bars and clubs, many of them popular with gay Latinos.
 The Queens Pride Parade takes place here each June.

 Williamsburg: The Brookyn neighborhood out on the "G" train, with an expanding population of artists, musicians, hipsters, and eclectic assortments that include a growing gay community.

 When the weather warms up, not all the gay guys in New York City pack up their sunglasses and flip-flops and head to Fire Island.
 Some of them stay right in the city.

 There's prime real estate all around the city for those in search of a little sun.
 Sheep's Meadow in Central Park is a magnet for gays, as is Prospect Park in Brooklyn.
 But if you're looking for wall-to-wall men, head to the Christopher Street Pier.